jhudsl/tidyversecourse/docs/04-dataviz.md

 ## `ggplot2`: Basics

 R was initially developed for statisticians, who often are interested in generating plots or figures to visualize their data.
 As such, a few basic plotting features were built in when R was first developed.
 These are all still available; however, over time, a new approach to graphing in R was developed.
 This new approach implemented what is known as the [grammar of graphics](https://www.amazon.com/Grammar-Graphics-Statistics-Computing/dp/0387245448), which allows you to develop elegant graphs flexibly in R. Making plots with this set of rules requires the R package `ggplot2`.
-This package is a core package in the tidyverse, so as along as the tidyverse has been loaded in, you're ready to get started.
+This package is a core package in the tidyverse.
+So as along as the tidyverse has been loaded, you're ready to get started.

 ```r